SEB-Core/mongoose-recipes/README.md

 Let's break each of these down:

-- `express` - a library that will give us tools to run back-end server software
+- `express` - a library that will give you tools to run back-end server software
-- `morgan` - a library that gives us useful "logging" in our terminal when the request/response cycle occurs
+- `morgan` - a library that gives you useful "logging" in your terminal when the request/response cycle occurs
-- `dotenv` - a library that allows our JavaScript files to extract environment variables from a `.env` file
+- `dotenv` - a library that allows your JavaScript files to extract environment variables from a `.env` file
-- `mongoose` - a library that enables us to set up Schema structures and provides methods for performing CRUD operations on our MongoDB database
+- `mongoose` - a library that enables you to set up Schema structures and provides methods for performing CRUD operations on your MongoDB database
-- `ejs` - the templating engine that allows us to send HTML (ejs) snippets to our browser from the server side
+- `ejs` - the templating engine that allows you to send HTML (ejs) snippets to your browser from the server side
-- `method-override` - allow us to perform PUT/DELETE functionality from an HTML form
+- `method-override` - allow you to perform PUT/DELETE functionality from an HTML form
-- `express-session` - is required for authentication and allows our Express server to access the `session` object
+- `express-session` - is required for authentication and allows your Express server to access the `session` object
-- `bcrypt` - used to *hash* and *compare* our user's password when setting up our session authentication
+- `bcrypt` - used to *hash* and *compare* your user's password when setting up your session authentication

 Once these installs complete, you should see them listed alongside their version numbers in the `"dependencies"` key of your `package.json` file.
 A `node_modules` folder and a `package-lock.json` file will also be generated.